Tile Waste Factor by Laying Pattern

 If you are also working on outdoor surfaces, the same thinking applies.
 The paving slab calculator uses similar waste logic for outdoor slabs, where cuts at edges follow the same principles.
 The same pattern-based waste thinking applies to laminate flooring — straight lay at 10%, diagonal at 15%, with similar cut behaviour at room perimeters.
 And the room measurement guide covers how to measure L-shaped rooms, alcoves, and chimney breasts so your tile order is based on accurate dimensions from the start.

 Tile waste is a cost you can control but not avoid.
 Choose your pattern knowing its waste implications, measure the room accurately, dry-lay before you commit, and order enough from one batch to cover the job plus future repairs.
 The difference between a well-planned order and a guess can be £50–£150 on a typical bathroom — money better spent on a decent wet cutter than on emergency tiles from a different batch.
-Use the tile quantity calculator to run the numbers with your chosen laying pattern before placing your order.
+When you are ready, run the numbers with your chosen laying pattern before placing the order.
+Papering a wall instead of tiling it?
+The same offcut logic drives how many rolls of wallpaper you need, where pattern repeat plays the role that cut angle does here.

 Frequently Asked Questions